 state pull

-To install a runtime directly from the command line you will need to know the project’s name and parent organization.
-The following are three methods of installing a runtime by using state activate
+To install a runtime directly from the command line you will need to know the project name and organization.
+You can install a runtime using the state checkout

 If you are working with a private project, make sure you authenticate with the State Tool before installing.

-To checkout a project to a location on your local machine run
+To checkout a project to your local machine, run

-This will create a project folder at the specified location containing the activestate.yaml
+This will create a project folder in your current working directory containing the activestate.yaml

 file for the project.
-After checking the project out you can use the runtime by running
+This file acts as a shortcut to your project, which is stored on your machine.
+After checking out your project, you can set the runtime as your system default by running

-To find a project, first go to your organization from platform.activesate.com/organizations, then click on the desired project name.
-Click the Install button to display the instructions.
+To find a project, log in to the Platform and go to your organization.
+Click on the desired project name.
+Click Install and follow the instructions provided.

-For a list of projects currently available on your local machine enter
+For a list of projects currently checked out on your local machine, enter

 state projects

-After finding the desired project on the list shown you can switch to a new project by running
+After finding the desired project on the list shown, switch to a new project by running

 You can verify that the new runtime is active by running state show

-All packages installed with the State Tool or Platform Web UI come from our own package ecosystem.
+All packages installed with the State Tool or Platform come from our own package ecosystem.
 They have been ingested from various public package repositories and are built from source.
-If you can’t find a package you are looking for let us know.
+If you can’t find the package you are looking for let us know.

 For Python projects, if you have a requirements.txt